 Since January 2021, the bulk of all required information about chemical products has been submitted directly to the European Chemicals Agency (ECHA) through their designated web tool.
 There is a lot of information that needs to be prepared, for example it is important to know the composition and use cases of the product you are submitting the PCN for.

 The threshold to get started with PCN submissions may feel daunting, but it doesn’t have to be impossible to overcome.
-With the right guidance and help, you will become more effective and you can stay clear of the most obvious pitfalls.
+With the right guidance and help, you will become more effective and stay clear of the most obvious pitfalls.